ChengTing315/Home-discover/README.md

 # Introduction

-This project is written by React with Firebase, Home Discover allow user search for their favourite home by entering information in the search bar, With signing-in, user can save their ideal house.
+This project is written by React with Firebase, Home Discover allow user search for their favourite home by entering information in the search bar.

+With signing-in, user can save their ideal house.

 Powered by Firebase, Zillion and Google Map API

 ## Available Scripts